pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 self.next_costume()
 ```

 both times.
+This works because if a Sprite is wearing its last
+costume, `self.next_costume()` moves back to the first costume.

-Which do you prefer?
+Which way do you prefer?

 {{< learner-task-help >}}